- Advanced Technology Meters

 Each year, JEA goes through a rigorous budget development process that begins months in advance of the beginning of the next fiscal year.
 Here’s a look at who works on and approves JEA’s budget and when each part of the process takes place.

 March: JEA area directors and managers assess and document the resources they need for the coming year.
-Managers submit their budget requests to their directors, who in turn submit their budget request for their entire area to his/her manager on the Senior Leadership Team (SLT).
+Managers submit their budget requests to their directors, who in turn submit their budget request for their entire area to his/her Senior Leadership Team (SLT) member.

-March/April: JEA’s Senior Leadership Team reviews the requests, makes adjustments if necessary, and drafts a preliminary budget.
-The SLT is made up of the Chief Executive Officer and the Operating, Financial, Compliance, Customer, Public Affairs and Human Resources Officers.
-There are also two Vice presidents - one over the electric system, the other over water and wastewater systems.
+March/April: JEA’s SLT reviews the requests, makes adjustments if necessary, and drafts a preliminary budget.
 JEA's CEO and finance staff then review the preliminary budget and budget assumptions for the coming year with the Board Finance and Audit Committee.
-Next, directors and managers are given budget parameters which are used to assess resources needed in the coming year.

 April: JEA’s budget office refines the proposed budget based on projected revenues and expenses.

-June: JEA Board of Directors reviews and votes on the proposed budget, usually at the June Board meeting.
+June: JEA Board of Directors reviews and votes on the proposed budget at the June Board meeting.

 August: Council Auditors review and discuss the JEA budget with the City Council Finance Committee.
 JEA’s CEO and Chief Financial Officer are present to answer questions.